-Land and buildings were revalued at 31 March 2018 by Savills (NZ) Limited (31 March 2016 by Telfer Young (Canterbury) Limited).
+Land and buildings were revalued at 31 March 2018 by Savills (NZ) Limited.
 Civil assets were last revalued at 31 March 2016 by Opus International Consultants Limited.
-For those assets not revalued at 31 March 2018, at the end of the current reporting period, the Group made an assessment of whether the carrying amounts differ materially from fair value.
+At the end of the current reporting period, the Group made an assessment of whether the carrying amounts of assets differed materially from fair value.
 This assessment considered changes in significant inputs since the last revaluation, movements in the capital goods price index and changes in valuations of investment property as an indicator of property, plant and equipment.
-At 31 March 2018, the assessment is that there is no material change in the fair value of assets not revalued at 31 March 2018.
+At 31 March 2019, the Group assessment was that the fair value of land had increased by \$14m, and there was no material change in the fair value of other assets not revalued at 31 March 2019.
 The major inputs and assumptions that form the basis of determining fair value and the relevant relationship of the inputs requiring judgement are outlined below.